-Joshua R. Ziefle
+Joshua R. Ziefle, PhD

+Ph.D.
+Princeton Theological Seminary, 2011

-- M.Div.
+M.Div.
 Princeton Theological Seminary, 2005

-- Ph.D.
-Princeton Theological Seminary, 2011

-Joshua R. Ziefle is an Associate Professor at Northwest University in Kirkland, Washington.
+Joshua R. Ziefle is Dean of the College of Ministry at Northwest University in Kirkland, Washington.
 Originally from New Jersey, he completed a BA in History from Houghton College before matriculating in the MDiv program at Princeton Theological Seminary.
 His academic interests in religious history culminated in a PhD in American Church History from Princeton Seminary.
 During his doctoral studies he served for six years as the youth pastor of Nassau Christian Center (A/G).

-Professor Ziefle’s dissertation focused on the interplay between David du Plessis, the Charismatic Movement, and the Assemblies of God, a major American Pentecostal denomination.
-He is the author of the recently published David du Plessis and the Assemblies of God: The Struggle for the Soul of a Movement (Brill, 2012).
-Potential research interests have included: a history of the Charismatic Movement and the development of modern youth ministry in the United States.
+Dr. Ziefle’s doctoral dissertation focused on the interplay between David du Plessis, the Charismatic Movement, and the Assemblies of God, a major American Pentecostal denomination.
+He published his work as David du Plessis and the Assemblies of God: The Struggle for the Soul of a Movement (2012).
+Dr. Ziefle is a member of the Society for Pentecostal Studies and American Society of Church History.
+Continued academic interests include the history of the Charismatic Movement and contemporary world Pentecostalism.

+Dr. Ziefle is available as a speaker for services, retreats, and camps.
 He also looks forward to addressing your church group or organization on topics related to Church history, American history, theology, Pentecostalism, and/or ministry.